 Community engagement is about ensuring that those most impacted by social challenges have a say in designing and implementing solutions.
 The participation of intended beneficiaries and their families, neighbors, and trusted leaders should be an integral part of data-driven processes to achieve better results.
 A shift in power where community members own and help produce the result will lead to greater impact.
 In this session, Paul Schmitz will share lessons from Public Allies, The Asset-Based Community Development Institute, and from collective impact efforts he has visited and advised.
 His talk builds on the recent article he co-authored with Melody Barnes, Community Engagement Matters (Now More Than Ever) in The Stanford Social Innovation Review (the most read and shared article of 2016), and the recent Community Engagement Toolkit he built to help groups create rigorous, comprehensive engagement plans.

 How Do We Create Community Change?
-John Tolsma, Connect Knox
+John Tolsma, Knowledge Launch and Connect Knox